 I put a thin sliver of raw garlic in my mouth between the cheek and the gum and kept it there.
 I extracted garlic juice, diluted it and put drops in my ear.
 I ate some garlic.
 I was also using cayenne pepper already and whatever natual immune-boosting products I was using in those days.
 This was about noon.

 By supper time I was getting better fast and knew that I would sleep that night for the first time in several days.
 I kept up the regime for several days until the tooth was completely healed.
 I reeked of garlic and I burned the inside of my cheek a little bit with the raw garlic, but it was worth it!

 Then I made my only mistake.
-I went and had a root canal done.
-It has been ok, but can act up from time to time.
+I went and had the root canal done (Caveat: I don’t mean to say that I should have done nothing.
+Something had to be done – either extraction or healing to the point that the tooth never flared up again).
+The root canal has been ok, but can act up from time to time.
 Root canals are a really bad idea as it turns out.
-Bacteria live in a root canaled tooth like in a crack house as a sort of chronic condition.
+Bacteria live in a root canal tooth like in a crack house as a sort of chronic condition.
 They morph into crack addict types and become a threat to your general health.
 You can read about it here.
 It’s pretty scary.
 Things like cancer and heart attack are mentioned.
 Anyway, that’s another story and my point right now is to testify to what can be done with, say, garlic, cayenne pepper, and colloidal silver to stop tooth pain at its source when it occurs.

 Thanks for reading, and I hope it helps!

 And what about Prepper tooth care for after a nuclear attack or major natural disaster?

 My wife is using a “tooth and gum” herbal product by Dr. Schultz and says it really helped a tooth that was hurting when she chewed.), but the products and tools below look excellent, too: